Saez520/Saez520/README.md

 # Hi there! 👋 I'm Saez520

-🚀 **Full Stack Developer** | Passionate about creating efficient and scalable web applications.
+🚀 **Full Stack Developer**
+I have almost 3 years of experience working with Java and Spring Boot, along with a strong focus on backend development with Express and TypeScript.
+I also have experience working on the frontend, handling technologies such as React, Next.js and Tailwind CSS.
+I am passionate about creating robust and efficient applications, both server-side and frontend.
+I am always looking for new ways to improve my skills and contribute to projects that have a positive impact.

 ---